 In June 2016, the U.K. held a referendum in which voters approved an exit from the EU, commonly referred to as "Brexit."
-The announcement of Brexit caused significant volatility in global stock markets and currency exchange rate fluctuations that resulted in the strengthening of the U.S. dollar against foreign currencies in which we conduct business.
-The strengthening of the U.S. dollar relative to other currencies may adversely affect our operating results.
 This withdrawal has created political and economic uncertainty, particularly in the U.K. and the EU, where we currently conduct clinical trials and intend to seek marketing approvals in the future.
 During the Brexit transition period, which ended on December 31, 2020, the U.K. continued to follow all of the EU's rules and maintained its current trading relationship with the EU.
-The U.K. and EU have signed a EU-U.K. Trade and Cooperation Agreement (the TCA), which became provisionally applicable on January 1, 2021 and will become formally applicable once ratified by both the U.K. and the EU.
+In December 2020, the U.K. and EU signed an EU-U.K. Trade and Cooperation Agreement (the TCA), which became provisionally applicable on January 1, 2021 and has been formally applicable since May 1, 2021.
 The TCA sets out the arrangements between the U.K. and EU on trade in certain areas (e.g. goods and some services, energy, fisheries, social security coordination), however there is still uncertainty over how its terms will take effect in practice and there are still key aspects of the U.K.'s relationship with the EU which are not covered by the TCA, such as in respect of financial services.
 We expect that uncertainty over the terms of the TCA and other future agreements between the U.K. and EU will continue to cause political and economic uncertainty, which could harm our business and financial results.
 The withdrawal will, among other outcomes, disrupt the free movement of goods, services and people between the U.K. and the EU, and result in increased legal and regulatory complexities, as well as potential higher costs of conducting business in Europe.
-Until there is greater understanding on how the terms of the TCA will take effect in the long-term, and until the terms of other potential agreements that the U.K. may eventually enter into with the EU are known, it is not possible to determine the extent of the impact that the U.K.'s departure from the EU and/or any related matters may have on us; however, any of these effects of Brexit, and others we cannot anticipate, could adversely affect our business, business opportunities, results of operations, financial condition, and cash flows.
-Likewise, similar actions taken by European and other countries in which we operate could have a similar or even more profound impact.
+Until there is greater understanding on how the terms of the TCA will take effect in the long-term, and until the terms of other potential agreements that the U.K. may eventually enter into with the EU are known, it is not possible to determine the extent of the impact that the U.K.'s departure from the EU and/or any related matters may have on us; however, any of these effects of Brexit, and others we cannot anticipate, could adversely affect our business, business op